Charli3-Official/swap-demo-contract/README.md

 usage: python main.py [-h] [{blockfrost,ogmios}] [{preprod,mainnet}] {trade,user,swap-contract,oracle-contract,send-odv-request} ...

 The swap python script is a demonstrative smart contract (Plutus v2) featuring the interaction with a Charli3's oracle.
-This script uses the inline oracle feed as reference input simulating the exchange rate between tADA and tUSDT to sell or buy assets from a swap contract in the test environment of preproduction.
+This script uses the inline oracle feed as reference input simulating the exchange rate between tADA and BTC to sell or buy assets from a swap contract in the test environment of preproduction.

 positional arguments:
   {blockfrost,ogmios}   External service to read blockhain information {preprod,mainnet}     Blockchain environment {trade,user,swap-contract,oracle-contract,send-odv-request}
     trade               Call the trade transaction to exchange a user asset with another asset at the swap contract.
-Supported assets tADA and tUSDT. user                Obtain information about the wallet of the user who participate in the trade transaction. swap-contract       Obtain information about the SWAP smart contract. oracle-contract     Obtain information about the ORACLE smart contract.
+Supported assets tADA and BTC. user                Obtain information about the wallet of the user who participate in the trade transaction. swap-contract       Obtain information about the SWAP smart contract. oracle-contract     Obtain information about the ORACLE smart contract.